charris623/LinkedIn/README.md

-# Mining and Analyzing data in LinkedIn
+# Mining and Analyzing data from LinkedIn

-# Skills used: Supervised Learning, EDA, API
+Skills used: Supervised Learning, EDA, API